 But it’s not just the energy you get that’s interesting.
 MCTs improve blood sugar regulation (yay!), improve metabolism (especially fat metabolism), may improve thyroid function, improve appetite regulation, and are used to treat many ailments (Diabetes, Alzheimer’s, seizures, cystic fibrosis, etc.).

 As far as brain function goes, MCT oil is like rocket fuel because it enhances ketone production.
-Ketones, of course, are a more efficient fuel for your brain.
+Ketones, of course, are a more efficient fuel for your brain (which is why some people report clearer thinking on a ketogenic diet).
 For productivity, using MCTs to outwork my competition is my unfair advantage.

 That’s a pretty compelling list — and it’s why MCT oil (or coconut oil at a minimum) is prioritized in how I eat.
 (And it’s probably why breast milk contains a lot of MCTs and — shocker — saturated fat).

 Of course, a side effect of all of that is improved body composition.
 If you’re into burning fat, MCTs are your friend.